hbkworld/streaming-spec/dimensions.md

 We had to add something to support anything that did not fit in our scheme.
 Those additions resulted in so called patterns.
 There are several patterns for representing the different kinds of signals.

-Following, I would like to introduce one representation that covers all kinds of signals we came across yet.
+\pagebreak

 ## Describing Multiple Dimensions

-This is an idea how to describe any of the mentioned signals in the future.
+This is an idea how to describe any of the mentioned signals in one generic way.

 There is a meta information that describes all dimensions of the signal (psuedo code).